Preliminary Listing - available for pre-order, pending restoration!

-The last H162 I sold, one of a good number over the years, was one I had had for quite a long time, as my own guitar, because I like the H162 particularly, but I had really used it little, and was always been conscious that the action was just a tad on the high side, and I wasn't very happy with the Mahogany bridge, which was a replacement before I had it, so decided on a full refurb.
+One of my favourite guitars to restore, along with the all-Mahogany H165 (Lightnin' Hopkins) version....not completed one of these for some time, although another one I have has just been reserved on pre-order and restoration work on that one will commence shortly.
+Quite a number of previous sales have included one I had had for quite a long time, as my own guitar, because I like the H162 particularly, but I had really used it little, and was always been conscious that the action was just a tad on the high side, and I wasn't very happy with the Mahogany bridge, which was a replacement before I had it, so decided on a full refurb.
 As part of this I have individually purpose made and fitted a new American Black Walnut bridge, in addition to levelling the fingerboard to give a good action, and refretting.

 That guitar was sold last year to Dave Beckett - Acoustic Blues & Roots - http://www.deebeeblues.com/....who came all the way up here to try it out, and went back with the H162 and also a nice little 1930s Harmony parlor.
 He was very happy with the H162, and last I heard had fitted an L R Baggs picking & was gigging with it.
 You can see Dave's guitar - VTG1477 - if you select the VTG SALES ARCHIVE *** BLUES VINTAGE OM/GRAND CONCERT GUITARS *** HARMONY USA ACOUSTIC MODELS FROM 1950S/1960S/1970S page.